 The Learning Resources Centre (LRC) at Highlands College, incorporates a library with IT facilities, and provides access to a wide range of printed and electronic learning materials which can help you with your studies.

-The LRC is located on the top floor of the Turner Building with wonderful panoramic views over St Helier, a lovely place to host library events.
+The LRC is located on the top floor of the Nightingale Building and is split between three areas, research IT suite and study area.
 The area has comfy seating where you can discuss work or simply read the daily newspaper, along with a section of tables to write assignments or use personal laptops.

 Monday – Thursday 9am – 5pm

 Friday 9am – 4.30pm

 Books, DVDs, Newspapers, Journals, Printing/photocopying, Silent room with PCs, HE quiet study room.

 LRC staff can help with password changes, IT, printing, access to information.

 The Examinations Centre is situated on the ground floor of the University Centre, the Examinations Office is also located here in room UC005.
 The majority of written and online examinations take place on this floor, this area is also accessible for wheelchair users.

 The College is a Pearson Vue Testing Centre.
 Anyone wishing to book examinations through these providers should book and pay via www.vue.com.